+Enter Programming Mode

+The following algorithm puts the device in Parallel programming mode:

+- 1. Set Prog_enable pins listed in Table 72 on page 162 to "0000", RESET pin and $V{\rm CC}$ to 0V - 2.
+Apply 4.5 5.5V between V{CC} and GND. - 3.
+Ensure that V{CC} reaches at least 1.8V within the next 20 μ s. - 4.
+Wait 20 60 μs, and apply 11.5 12.5V to RESET. - 5.
+Keep the Prog_enable pins unchanged for at least 10μs after the High-voltage has been applied to ensure the Prog_enable Signature has been latched. - 6.
+Wait at least 300 μs before giving any parallel programming commands. - 7.
+Exit Programming mode by power the device down or by bringing RESET pin to 0V.

+If the rise time of the V{CC} is unable to fulfill the requirements listed above, the following alternative algorithm can be used.

+- Set Prog_enable pins listed in Table 72 on page 162 to "0000", RESET pin to 0V and V{CC} to 0V. - 2.
+Apply 4.5 5.5V between V{CC} and GND. - 3.
+Monitor V{CC} , and as soon as V{CC} reaches 0.9 1.1V, apply 11.5 12.5V to RESET. - 4.
+Keep the Prog_enable pins unchanged for at least 10μs after the High-voltage has been applied to ensure the Prog_enable Signature has been latched. - 5.
+Wait until V{CC} actually reaches 4.5 -5.5V before giving any parallel programming commands. - 6.
+Exit Programming mode by power the device down or by bringing RESET pin to 0V.

-i aranci i rogrammig Enter Programming Mode The following algorithm puts the device in parallel programming mode: Apply 4.5 - 5.5V between V{CC} and GND.
-Set RESET to "0" and toggle XTAL1 at least six times.
-Set the Prog_enable pins listed in Table 71 on page 163 to "0000" and wait at least 100 ns.
-Apply 11.5 - 12.5V to RESET.
-Any activity on Prog_enable pins within 100 ns after +12V has been applied to RESET, will cause the device to fail entering pro- gramming mode.
-5. Wait at least 50 μs before sending a new command.
-Considerations for Efficient Programming The loaded command and address are retained in the device during programming.
-For efficient programming, the following should be considered. • The command needs only be loaded once when writing or reading multiple memory locations. • Skip writing the data value 0xFF, that is the contents of the entire EEPROM (unless the EESAVE Fuse is programmed) and Flash after a Chip Erase.
-Address high byte needs only be loaded before programming or reading a new 256 word window in Flash or 256 byte EEPROM.
+Considerations for Efficient Programming

+The loaded command and address are retained in the device during programming.
+For efficient programming, the following should be considered.

+- The command needs only be loaded once when writing or reading multiple memory locations. - Skip writing the data value 0xFF, that is the contents of the entire EEPROM (unless the EESAVE Fuse is programmed) and Flash after a Chip Erase. - Address high byte needs only be loaded before programming or reading a new 256 word window in Flash or 256 byte EEPROM.
 This consideration also applies to Signature bytes reading.

+Chip Erase

-Chip Erase The Chip Erase will erase the Flash and EEPROM (1) memories plus Lock bits.
+The Chip Erase will erase the Flash and EEPROM(1) memories plus Lock bits.
 The Lock bits are not reset until the program memory has been completely erased.
 The Fuse bits are not changed.
 A Chip Erase must be performed before the Flash and/or EEPROM are reprogrammed.

 Note: 1.
 The EEPRPOM memory is preserved during Chip Erase if the EESAVE Fuse is programmed.

-Load Command "Chip Erase" 1.
-Set XA1, XA0 to "10".
-This enables command loading.
-2. Set BS1 to "0".
-3. Set DATA to "1000 0000".
-This is the command for Chip Erase.
-4. Give XTAL1 a positive pulse.
-This loads the command.
-5. Give $\overline{\text{WR}}$ a negative pulse.
+Load Command "Chip Erase"

+- 1. Set XA1, XA0 to "10".
+This enables command loading. - 2.
+Set BS1 to "0". - 3.
+Set DATA to "1000 0000".
+This is the command for Chip Erase. - 4.
+Give XTAL1 a positive pulse.
+This loads the command. - 5.
+Give \overline{WR} a negative pulse.
 This starts the Chip Erase.
-RDY/ $\overline{\text{BSY}}$ goes low.

-6. Wait until RDY/BSY goes high before loading a new command.
+RDY/ \overline{BSY} goes low. - 6.
+Wait until RDY/BSY goes high before loading a new command.